musoke/UltraDark.jl/docs/src/man/overview.md

 !!! note
     This does not exactly equal `mass` because we have used a coarse grid.

-Lets also check the location of the soliton.
+Let's also check the location of the soliton.
 ```@example 1; continued=false
 initial_indices = argmax(grids.ρx) # hide
 @assert initial_indices == CartesianIndex(Int(resol//2),  Int(resol//2), Int(resol//2)) # hide